lmcrean/exam-questions/design/iterations/roadmap.md

 # Project Iteration Roadmap

 ## Iteration 1: Live Response Display
-Basic teacher-hosted session where students can upload answers and see them displayed live on the board.
+BBasic teacher-hosted session where students can upload answers and see them displayed live on the board.

 **Essential Features:**
 - Students can submit text-based answers to questions